The author lives in a quiet seaside community in Puna on the Big Island of Hawaii. He's an avid gardener, traveler, and photographer.

 - Fish.
 Local fishermen also come to the park at night to fish along the low rocky shores.

 MacKenzie State Park is never crowded, regardless of what time of day or night it is, and sometimes you might find yourself the only person in the entire park!
-This could be spooky, and this article will go more in depth on that and cover the following topics:
+This could be spooky, and in addition to location and travel tips, this article will go into more depth on that and cover the following topics: